lorisunjunbin/lsnote/README.md

 Simplest native note app built by Flutter, tested for Android and self used on Note20U5G.

- - sqlite for date storage.
+ - sqlite for data storage.
  - import/export data manually(backup before remove the app), standard json format
  - require fingerprint.